 "It's truly my pleasure.
-I hope Juno finds the beast who did this to you.
-He better find him before I do!"
+I hope they find the animal who did this to you.
+They better find him before I do!"
 Tubbs opened the passenger side door and helped Amy into the seat and closed the door once she was buckled in.

 Back at Amy's apartment complex things were more busy than they had been before.
 There were kids in the parking lot playing hopscotch with sidewalk chalk and stones, and a number of older residents were out and about chatting over the BBQ pit.
 The smell of hot dogs and hamburgers made Amy's stomach growl.
 First Leon walked with her over to her car.
 Amy looked in the window and saw a blood stain on the back seat.
-She noticed the seat was pushed back farther than when she drove the car.
-The carpet that was usually hidden under the seat still looked new in contrast to the regularly trampled portion, and there was a half smoked cigarette in the cup holder.
+The seat was pushed back farther than when she drove the car she noticed.
+The carpet that was usually hidden under the seat still looked new in contrast to the regularly trampled portion, and there was a cigarette in the cup holder.
 Amy didn't smoke.
 She didn't open the car, just looked through the window.
 Tubbs guided her from the vehicle compassionately.

 "It's OK.
 Juno will figure it out.
 Let's just go get Liza and your things."
-Amy nodded and followed him up the three flights of stairs where widow Dwyer was waiting.
+Amy nodded and followed him up the three flights of stairs.
+Widow Dwyer was waiting.

 "Oh!
 My!
 Amaranth.
-Well how are you, Dear?
+Well how are you, dear?
 Been partying a bit?" she quizzed Amy.
 Tubbs couldn't believe anyone could be so crass and cruel.